-160-1.1 Excavate, haul, and dispose of existing asphalt cement concrete (AC) pavement and portland cement concrete (PCC) pavement.
+160-1.1 DESCRIPTION.
+Excavate, haul, and dispose of existing asphalt cement concrete (AC) pavement or use as RAP as indicated in the Plans.and portland cement concrete (PCC) pavement.

-160-2.1 Perform the work for this item according to the following instructions.
+160-2.1 GENERAL.
+Perform the work for this item according to the following instructions.

 - a.
 Excavation.
 Excavate to the minimum depth necessary for removal of existing pavement where shown on the Plans.
 Saw cut where shown on the Plans. - b.
 Disposal.
-Excavated pavement material becomes the property of the Contractor.
+Excavated pavement material shall be processed as required per Item P-161 becomes the property of the Contractor.
 Remove excavated material to an approved disposal site off of airport property in accordance with applicable Federal and State regulations. - c.
 Drainage.
 Maintain drainage at all times.
-Install temporary drains and drainage ditches to intercept or divert surface water that may affect the prosecution or condition of the work.
+Install temporary drains and drainage ditches to intercept or divert surface water that may affect the prosecution or condition of the work. - d.
+PFAS Contaminated Zones.
+AC pavement in PFAS Contaminated zones shown on the Plans is not considered contaminated and can be processed in the same manner as the other AC pavement.
+Subgrade material below the AC pavement in the PFAS Contaminated zones must be kept separated.
+If the subgrade is mixed with AC pavement, all material will be considered contaminated.

-160-4.1 Section 90.
-Where portland cement concrete pavement is overlain by asphalt concrete pavement, the asphalt concrete pavement will not be measured separately and will be considered portland cement concrete pavement for pavment purposes.
+160-4.1 MEASUREMENT.
+Measure according to GCP subsection 90.
+Where portland cement concrete pavement is overlain by asphalt concrete pavement, the asphalt concrete pavement will not be measured separately and will be considered portland cement concrete pavement for payment purposes.
+Excavation and removal of existing AC pavement will be measured according to subsection P152-4.1 for Item P152.010.0000 Unclassified Excavation.

-160-5.1 At the contract unit price for excavation and disposal of pavement materials for either AC or PCC pavement.
+160-5.1 PAYMENT.
+At the contract unit price for excavation and disposal of pavement materials for either AC or PCC pavement.All work, materials, and equipment to complete the excavation, disposal, and drainage will be subsidiary to P152.010.0000 Unclassified Excavation.